nokotamustang/Python3DEngines/README.md

 In the case of large scenes, we need to use a 'chunk' system to load and unload parts of the scene as the camera moves around.
 This is because loading the entire scene into memory at once would be inefficient and slow.
 More on this later.

-### mgl/ground_4 - Chunks + dynamic loading
+### mgl/ground_4 - Ground plus Chunk dynamic loading and generated flora

-Obviously the ground_3 demo is slow with a large height map, so I've added a chunk system to load and unload parts of the height map as the camera moves around.
+Obviously the ground_3 demo is slow when set with a very large terrain mech, so I've added a chunk system to load and unload parts of the height map as the camera moves around.

+In this example, the height map is divided into chunks, and only the chunks that are visible to the camera are loaded into memory.
+This is done by calculating the distance from the camera to each chunk, and then loading and unloading the chunks based on the distance.

+I've also integrated the texture atlas for the grass rendering, and added procedural generation of the flora on the ground plane.

+-   opensimplex
+-   perlin_noise
+-   pywavefront

 <!-- ![Screenshots](./screenshots/mgl_ground4.PNG) -->

-This is a showcase of data-structures and algorithms in action.
-The chunk system is a way to load and unload parts of the scene as the camera moves around.
-This is done by dividing the scene into chunks and loading and unloading the chunks as the camera moves around.

 Not ready yet...